 Why NEEA?

-NEEA actively supports code development and adoption in all four states and has existing relationships with utilities and key code stakeholders that can be leveraged to create alignment on long-term goals.
+NEEA actively supports code development and adoption in all four states and has existing relationships with utilities and key code stakeholders, such as the Washington Department of Commerce and the Oregon Department of Energy, that can be leveraged to create alignment on long-term goals.

-NEEA’s code work with the Northwest states and IECC can inform state code road maps, long term goals, and utility program planning.
+NEEA’s code work with the Northwest states and IECC can inform state code road maps, long-term goals and utility program planning.

 Prior Alliance Accomplishments to Build Upon